Cyber Insurance Requirements 2026: How to Qualify, Reduce Exclusions, and Lower Your Premium

 Here are a few scenarios playing out in real time:

-What Insurers Expect Before They Will Offer Coverage
+Cyber Insurance Requirements: What Insurers Expect Before Offering Coverage

 Cyber insurers typically look for the following controls as the baseline for issuing a policy:

-Insurers expect MFA to be enforced for all administrative accounts, remote access, email, and cloud platforms such as Microsoft 365, AWS, or Google Workspace.
+Multifactor Authentication (MFA) Insurers expect MFA to be enforced for all administrative accounts, remote access, email, and cloud platforms such as Microsoft 365, AWS, or Google Workspace.
 This is considered a non-negotiable control.
+Coalition's 2024 Cyber Threat Index found that 82% of denied claims involved organizations that did not have MFA fully implemented - making it the single most common reason a payout is refused.

 Example: If a company uses Microsoft 365 without MFA, it is often excluded from coverage or must pay significantly higher premiums.